lifia-unlp/logikos-web/Logikos.package/LogikosAPI.class/README.md

-WAAdmin register: AHPAPI at: 'logikos-api'
+WAAdmin register: LogikosAPI at: 'logikos-api'